-Choosing the best gaming laptop requires not only knowing just how powerful of a machine you're looking for, but what the hardware under the hood is going to provie for you.
+The best gaming laptops require not only powerful hardware under the hood to tackle modern titles, but also a reliable design that's built to handle years of gaming.
 Gaming laptops have made huge strides over the past decade, featuring top-of-the-line hardware and airflow management that competes directly with desktop machines in many cases.

 Finding a machine that fits your needs and budget, however, can be a challenge with so many variations and options available.
 From the best RTX Series gaming laptops to top budget-friendly laptops, there's a lot to consider when purchasing a new mobile machine.

-So read on further to see what gaming laptops are best to go for in 2022, with options from MSI to Dell, Alienware, ASUS and more.
+So read on to see what the best gaming laptops of 2022 have to offer, with options from MSI to Dell, Alienware, ASUS and more.
 If the gaming laptops you find in our list aren't quite what you're after, you'll also find some helpful shopping advice and tips at the end of this article to guide you even further in your search.